tbradley-ualr/csec_data_analytics/README.md

 1. **Initialize Database and User**

+   Start MongoDB on your machine.
+(Follow this link to install and start MongoDB for your operating system: https://www.mongodb.com/docs/manual/administration/install-community/) <br>
-   Start MongoDB Shell by running:
+   Connect to MongoDB shell by running:

    ```commandline
    mongosh